Daily Star (United Kingdom): Political allegiance

 The paper was originally created with a pro-Labour stance.

-In 2014 ahead of the Scottish independence referendum the Scottish edition named the "Daily Star of Scotland" printed articles in support of the Better Together campaign.

-In a retrospective of the newspaper in 2018, journalist and former features editor at the Daily Star Roy Greenslade described the publication under the ownership of Richard Desmond as being "a newspaper without either news or views.
+Ahead of the 2014 Scottish independence referendum, the Scottish edition named the Daily Star of Scotland printed articles in support of the Better Together campaign.
+In a retrospective of the newspaper in 2018, journalist and former Daily Star features editor Roy Greenslade described the publication under the ownership of Richard Desmond as being "a newspaper without either news or views.
 If it can be said to have any political outlook at all, then it is rightwing.
 There is no passion, no commitment, no soul."

-Since being taken over by Reach in 2018 and under the editorship of Jon Clark, the publication has taken a more humour-focused direction, with Ian Burrell of the I newspaper describing the publication in 2020 as a "unlikely source of satire" contrasting it with the paper under the prior ownership of Richard Desmond, which he described as a "mostly a sordid product that objectified women and obsessed over reality TV."
-Jon Clark described the publication's political position:
+Since being taken over by Reach in 2018 and under the editorship of Jon Clark, the publication has taken a more humour-focused direction, with Ian Burrell of the i newspaper describing the publication in 2020 as an "unlikely source of satire" contrasting it with the paper under the prior ownership of Desmond, which he described as a "mostly a sordid product that objectified women and obsessed over reality TV".
+Clark described the publication's political position thus: "We have no interest in whether you are a Tory or a Labour supporter but I want our elected leaders to do right by the electorate and they are not, they are lying to us.
+The best way to hold them to account is by taking the piss out of them.
+It's hard to come back from being a figure of fun."